Registration

 Readmittance

 A student who does not register for any quarter and does not apply for a leave of absence, will be discontinued from their program.
-When a student is discontinued, an application for admission accompanied by a reapplication fee of $158 may be required to return to classes.
-If required, the student then will be considered for readmission on the same basis as a new applicant.
+If a student wishes to reapply after being discontinued, a reapplication fee may be required to return to classes.
+The student then will be considered for readmission on the same basis as a new applicant.
 The student also will be required to fulfill any additional requirements and satisfy any curriculum changes the business school may adopt during the interim period between registrations.
 Credit is not guaranteed for previous completed course work and no further leaves of absence will be allowed.
 For credits to be considered, courses needed to be completed in the past 5 years of the student’s program start date.

 If the student has attended another school, all transcripts must be sent to the Graduate Business Programs Admissions Committee, Leavey School of Business, Santa Clara University, 500 El Camino Real, Santa Clara, CA 95053.
 All course work taken in the interim must be satisfactorily completed, and the student must be in good standing, in order to be considered for readmission.